 In this guide we’ll help you fix bad Google Pixel 2 and Pixel 2 XL battery life problems.
-While these phones have a lot to offer, even over a year after being released, they’re not perfect.
-If your Pixel 2 isn’t lasting as long as expected, here are 10+ tips to give you a little more juice.
+While these phones have a lot to offer, they’re almost two years old and aren’t perfect.
+If your Pixel 2 isn’t lasting as long as expected, even after the Android 10 update, here are 10+ tips to give you a little more juice.

 Some Pixel owners are noticing rapid battery loss in addition to really slow charging speeds.
 The Pixel 2 XL has a big 3,520 mAh battery that’s enough for most, although a problem can make it die too quick.
 Which is why you’ll want to know about these settings to change, steps to take, and options to consider to make your phone last as long as possible.